latolukasz/beeorm-doc/docs/guide/crud.md

 </code-block>
 </code-group>

+This will delete the `CategoryEntity` with an ID of 3 from the table, even if it has a `FakeDelete` field.

-## Flusher
+## Using the Flusher

-BeeORM provides special object `beeorm.Flusher` that is very useful when you need to add, update and delete many entities at the same time.
-This object allows you to "track" entities and provides flush methods that update all tracked dirty entities at once:
+The `beeorm.Flusher` is a useful tool in BeeORM when you need to add, update, and delete multiple entities at the same time.
+It allows you to "track" entities and provides flush methods that update all tracked dirty entities at once.

+Here's an example of using the `Flusher`:

 <code-group>
 <code-block title="code">